brinleyostler/data-science-blog/_posts/2024-11-10-post-three.md

 | 0.0425 | 0.1 | 0.2 | -1.4 | 1.3 |

+#### CORRELATION between Rank and Rating

+The remaining question about rank and rating: are they correlated?
+Do book ratings decrease for the less popular books and increase for the more popular ones?

+**Correlation: -0.063**

+The correlation between rank and rating is very close to zero.
+This tells us that there is not much of a relationship.
+There is a *slight* negative correlation, indicating that as the rank increases (descends on the list becoming less popular) rating decreases... *slightly*.
+The relationship is not strong whatsoever, so rank is not indicative of rating and vice versa.

 ### 2) Do the most popular books have the longest wait time?

 Is wait time correlated to the most popular books?
 While it intuitively makes sense the the more popular a books is, the more people are reading it, leading to longer wait times.
 However, some books actually have a much higher number of copies than other books, meaning a lower average wait time.